-• Please provide growth rate and population projections.
+• Growth rate and population projections.

 The population growth rate is projected to be at 0.64% per year.
-Based on the Sacramento Area Council of Governments projections, SSWD's population is expected to be 190,000 in 2035, when the District is at full build out.
-Other than limited residential, commercial in-fills projects, and industrial and commercial development at the McClellan Business Park, the District does not expect significant additional development within its service boundaries.
+Based on the Sacramento Area Council of Governments projections, SSWD's population is expected to be 190,000 in 2035, when the District is at full build-out.
+Other than limited residential, commercial in-fill projects, and industrial and commercial development at the McClellan Business Park, the District does not expect significant additional development within its service boundaries.